Dotdashcom/take-home-webdriver-test/README.md

 17. Open in New Tab
     * Test clicks on the Click Here link.
     + Test asserts that a new tab is opened with text New Window.
-18. Notification Message
-    * Test clicks on the Click Here link a multiple times.
-    + Test asserts that one of the “Action Successful”, “Action unsuccessful, please try again” and “Action Unsuccessful” messages show on click.